bibleexchange/courses/book-of-romans/001_doctrinal/803_patiently-wait-for-the-adoption.md

-1Peter 1:4—To an inheritance incorruptible, and undefiled, and that fadeth not away, reserved in heaven for you,  5—Who are kept by the power of God through faith unto salvation ready to be revealed in the last time.
-(The signs surround us; we are in the “last time.”)
+1Peter 1:4&mdash;To an inheritance incorruptible, and undefiled, and that fadeth not away, reserved in heaven for you,  5&mdash;Who are kept by the power of God through faith unto salvation ready to be revealed in the last time.
+(The signs surround us; we are in the &quot;last time.&quot;)

-Ephesians 4:13—Till we all come in the unity of the faith, and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fulness of Christ:
+Ephesians 4:13&mdash;Till we all come in the unity of the faith, and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fulness of Christ:

 Mat.6:33; Mk.
 4:20; Ro.
 8:15-23; Eph.
 1:13, 14; Colossians 1:22; Hebrews 7:25; Rev. 3:21; 19:7

-I Corinthians 2:10 “But God hath revealed them unto us by his Spirit: for the Spirit searcheth all things, yea, the deep things of God.”
+I Corinthians 2:10 &quot;But God hath revealed them unto us by his Spirit: for the Spirit searcheth all things, yea, the deep things of God.&quot;

 I Peter 1:10-12

-Hebrews 11:39,40 “And these all, having obtained a good report through faith, received not the promise: God having provided some better thing for us, that they without us should not be made perfect.”
+Hebrews 11:39,40 &quot;And these all, having obtained a good report through faith, received not the promise: God having provided some better thing for us, that they without us should not be made perfect.&quot;

-Luke 21:28 “And when these things begin to come to pass, then look up, and lift up your heads; for your redemption draweth nigh.”
-(Apolutrosis)
+Luke 21:28 &quot;And when these things begin to come to pass, then look up, and lift up your heads; for your redemption draweth nigh.&quot; (Apolutrosis)

 <!-- THIS CHAPTER HASN'T BEEN COMPLETED YET -->